Open-Cascade-SAS/OCCT/dox/overview/overview.md

 **GL2PS** is developed by Christophe Geuzaine and others.
 It is optionally used by OCCT to export content of OpenGL scene to vector graphics formats (PS, PDF, EMF, SVG).
-The library is licensed under GL2PS LICENSE https://www.geuz.org/gl2ps/COPYING.GL2PS Version 2, November 2003.
+The library is licensed under GL2PS license (http://www.geuz.org/gl2ps/COPYING.GL2PS).

 **FreeType 2** is developed by Antoine Leca, David Turner, Werner Lemberg and others.
 It is a software font engine that is designed to be small, efficient, highly customizable and portable while capable of producing high-quality output (glyph images).
 This product can be used in graphic libraries, display servers, font conversion tools, text image generation tools, and many other products.

-FreeType 2 is released under two open-source licenses: BSD-like FreeType License and the GPL.
+FreeType 2 is released under two open-source licenses: BSD-like FreeType License and the GPL (https://www.freetype.org/license.html).

 **Intel(R) Threading Building Blocks (TBB)** offers a rich and complete approach to expressing parallelism in a C++ program.
 It is a library that helps you to take advantage of multi-core processor performance without having to be a threading expert.
 Threading Building Blocks is not just a threads-replacement library.
 It represents a higher-level, task-based parallelism that abstracts platform details and threading mechanisms for scalability and performance.
-TBB is available under GPLv2 license with the runtime exception.
+TBB version 2017 is available under Apache 2.0 license, while older versions until 4.4 are available under GPLv2 license with the runtime exception (https://www.threadingbuildingblocks.org).

 **OpenGL** is an industry standard API for 3D graphics used by OCCT for implementation of 3D viewer.
 OpenGL specification is developed by the Khronos group, https://www.khronos.org/opengl/.
 OCCT code includes header file *glext.h* obtained from Khronos web site.

 **VTK** -- The **Visualization Toolkit (VTK)** is an open-source, freely available software system for 3D computer graphics, image processing and visualization.
 OCCT VIS component provides adaptation functionality for visualization of OCCT topological shapes by means of VTK library.
-If you need further information on VTK, please, refer to VTK Homepage https://www.vtk.org/.
+If you need further information on VTK, please, refer to VTK Homepage http://www.vtk.org/.

 **Doxygen** developed by Dimitri van Heesch is open source documentation system for C++, C, Java, Objective-C, Python, IDL, PHP and C#.
 This product is used in Open CASCADE Technology